Machine Learning & Signals Learning

 -

-7.3 MLOps
+7.6 MLOps

-ML projects differ from traditional software: outputs are probabilistic, development is experimental, and up to 80% of effort may go into data preparation.
+ML projects differ from traditional software: outputs are probabilistic, development is experimental, and up to 80% of the effort may go into data preparation.
 ML operations (MLOps) extends software development operations (DevOps) principles to address these challenges, bridging model development and production deployment (Fig. 7.3).

 CI/CD Continuous Integration (CI) automatically builds and tests code changes upon each commit.
 Continuous Delivery (CD) extends CI by automating the release of validated changes to production.
 In MLOps, CI/CD pipelines additionally handle data validation, model training, and model deployment.